 A nurse is often the first person patients see when they enter the health care system.
 He or she is also the first one to advocate for patients and their families.
-Whether you’re working in a hospital, doctor’s office, school or community clinic, you’ll be a valuable member of any health care team when you complete your Bachelor of Science in Nursing at Edinboro University.
+Whether you’re working in a hospital, doctor’s office, school or community clinic, you’ll be a valuable member of any health care team when you complete your Bachelor of Science in Nursing at PennWest Edinboro.

 Our curriculum is designed to prepare our students for NCLEX success by rich classroom, clinical and simulation experiences.
 To be a great nurse, graduates need to hone their clinical decision-making skills based on their body of knowledge.
 We utilize appropriate course sequencing, content delivery and assessment (testing) consistent with NCLEX success.

 It takes critical thinking, ethical decision-making and a wealth of scientific knowledge to become a nurse.
-These skills form the backbone of the four-year Nursing program at Edinboro University.
+These skills form the backbone of the four-year Nursing program at PennWest Edinboro.

 Our curriculum combines professional nursing courses and clinical learning experiences with general education requirements.